mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 and by running _bundle install_.

-Let us also remove all the code that is implementing the [server side caching](https://github.com/mluukkai/WebPalvelinohjelmointi2023/blob/main/english/week7.md#server-caching-functionality).
+Let us also remove all the code that is implementing the [server-side caching](https://github.com/mluukkai/WebPalvelinohjelmointi2023/blob/main/english/week7.md#server-caching-functionality).
 So from the view templates, we get rid of all the the _cache_ elements that wrap the real page content.
 Eg. in _views/beers/index.html.erb_ we should get rid of this element that wraps the real content:

 ```html
 <h1>Beers</h1>